 - 1. Procedure for requesting special accommodations - A. The student/applicant will be required to submit to the program director written documentation to request special accommodations.
 The student's request must be accompanied by a letter written by an independent authority (a professional authorized to conclude the need for special accommodations) to include the following information: - 1.
 The nature of the disability and/or specific diagnosis. - 2.
 What diagnostic tests have been completed to determine the disability, and the outcome of these tests. - 3.
 Any treatment undertaken for the disability (medications, therapy, etc.). - 4.
 Specific accommodations requested. - B. The Advisory Committee will review the above documentation and determine if the student meets disability criteria. - C. If the student/applicant meets the criteria, the Advisory Committee will jointly establish reasonable accommodations.
 It is the responsibility of the student applicant to request specific accommodations. - D. The program director will determine if the requested accommodation is reasonable, seeking input from the Director, Allied Health Education Partnerships, Education Institute and others as needed. - E. The program director will inform the Advisory Committee of the outcome. - F. The Advisory Committee will inform the faculty as applicable and the student applicant of the decision. - 2.
 Information regarding a disability is confidential.
 However, it may be necessary for individual faculty members to be informed about a disability if the accommodations may impact the structure of the course.
-Once a student is classified as disabled and receives reasonable accommodations, the student must continue to meet the ADA criteria in order to continue to receive the accommodations.
+Once a student is classified as disabled and receives reasonable accommodations, the student must continue to meet the ADA criteria in order to continue to receive the accommodation.

-POLICY TITLE: Admission and Technical Standards PAGE: 1 of 2
+POLICY TITLE: Admission and Technical Standards ORIGINAL DATE: September 21, 2004 REVISED: July 8, 2024 PAGE: 1 of 2 LAST REVIEWED: July 8, 2024